modmore/docs/en/02_ConsentFriend/v1/05_Themes.md

 theme, you have to use the new color variables.
 Please check the display of the consent popup after the update and after compiling the scss file for your site.

-> If you want to create your own theme, you could import the file `assets/components/consentfriend/scss/klaro.scss` in your scss workflow.
+> If you want to create your own theme, you can import the file `assets/components/consentfriend/scss/klaro.scss` in your scss workflow.
 To disable the default styling of the modal afterwards, please set the system setting consentfriend.js_url to